home-assistant-tutorials/01.development-environment/README.md

 You may consider to mount the full `config/` directory.
 As you have already observed, it is not empty.
 If you want to mount it you have to take care to copy the files back into it.
-I choose a different approach for this tutorial and show the mounting in a more fine-grained style.
+I choose a different approach for this tutorial and show the mounting on a more fine-grained level.